DesayoEm/error_logs/README.md

-# Engineering Battle Logs
+# Debugging logs

-Welcome to my collection of mistakes, solutions, and debugging notes, This repository documents errors and fixes I've encountered while working with different tools.
-If it blocked me, it's worth documenting.
+Welcome to my personal collection of mistakes, solutions, and debugging notes.

+This repository documents errors and fixes I've encountered while working with different tools.

+No error is too small or insignificant.
+If it blocked me, it's worth documenting and could help someone too.

-I'd make here a joke about collecting bugs like infinity stones but gauntlets aren't my style and I weirdly only have 5 fingers on each hand.
+I'd make here a joke about collecting bugs like infinity stones but gauntlets  aren't my style and I weirdly only have 5 fingers on each hand(like everyone else)🤦🏽‍♀️.

 They'd be too many to fit on one gauntlet anyway 💀.

 ---